Dynatrace-APAC/dynatrace-apac.github.io/workshops/azure-partner.md

 ## Investigating the Weather-Express issue with Dynatrace
 Duration: 5

-Access the **/current** purepaths again and this time, Dynatrace should give you a pretty good idea where the error is coming from
+Access the **/current** purepaths again.
+Investigate the `/current?loc=Singapore` and/or `/current?loc=Malaysia` and this time, Dynatrace should give you a pretty good idea where the error is coming from

 ![Weather-ExpressPP](assets/bootcamp/azure/weather-express-pp.gif)

+> What do you think is causing this error?

 ### Resolution and Verification

+In order to resolve this issue, we have to change the code.
+For Azure WebApps, a built-in Code editor can be used to modify codes.

+To access to built-in code editor
+- In Azure Portal, go to the Weather-**Express** ***App Service***
+- In the left menu, scroll down to **Development Tools** > **App Service Editor (Preview)**
+- Click on **Go** and the browser-based editor will open in another tab
-Go to **App Service Editor (Preview)** and under `WWWROOT/config/main.js`, resolve the following based on the GIF
+- Under `WWWROOT/config/main.js`, resolve the following based on the GIF

 - Renaming your Uri to your **firstname-lastname**-weather-service.azurewebsites.net/weather

 ![Azure-shell](assets/bootcamp/azure/resolve.gif)

+- Recycle the App Service again

 Once you have resolved the issue, the **Weather Express Portal** should be displaying the weather in Linz and any location that you enter.